 Lactation Room Location Map

 There are lactation rooms located across campus.
 Two buildings offer weekend and after-hours Lactation Rooms: the MSU Union Building and the MSU Main Library.
 If you are on campus during the weekend or after-hours and may need a Lactation Room, please feel free to utilize these two locations.
 Prior to use, please be sure to check with the location regarding their hours.
-If you have any questions, please feel free to contact the MSU WorkLife Office via email (email@example.com) or telephone (517-353-1635) during the hours of 9am and 4pm Monday-Friday.
+If you have any questions, please feel free to contact the MSU WorkLife Office via email (firstname.lastname@example.org) or telephone (517-353-1635) between the hours of 8am-5pm Monday-Friday.

 If you have any concerns or questions regarding lactation support, feel free to contact the WorkLife Office at email@example.com.